appseconnect/docs/_posts/Package Documents/2020-12-08-Package-Document-For-SAPB1-Magento2-B2C.md

 - Package Name - SAP B1 and Magento2 B2C Package
 - Created By –  INSYNC Solutions
 - Last Modified - 08/12/2020 07:23:30 PM (Date & Time)
-- Apps Used in the Package – App Icons/names
+- Apps Used in the Package – SAP Business One & Magento2

 ## Package Key Features